poojabansal87/python-api-homework/README.md

 * City Latitude vs Wind Speed
 ![LatitudevsWindSpeed](Images\LatitudevsWindSpeed.png)

-Three observable `data trends` we can see using the above plots are:
+The observable `data trends` we can see using the above plots are:
 -------------------------------------------------------------------------
 ```